-“You’re telling me that a potential client can gauge all of that with a photograph of my head and shoulders?”.
+“You’re telling me that a potential client can gauge all of that with a photograph of my head and shoulders?”

 Yes, that’s exactly what I’m telling you.
 However, it works the other way as well.
-If your headshots were taken against the office wall by your colleague who has the best smartphone it has a seriously negative impact on how you are perceived.
+If your headshots were taken against the office wall by your colleague who has the best smartphone it has a serious negative impact on how you are perceived.

 I want to give you four key pointers to consider when evaluating whether you need to update your company headshots.
 I encourage you to cross reference these with your existing presence, that will give you your answer.

-Creating A Consistent And Professional Perception.
+Creating A Consistent And Professional Perception

-How Camera Height Can Make You Lose Your Authority.
+How Camera Height Can Make You Lose Your Authority

-Showcasing Confidence And Approachability.
+Showcasing Confidence And Approachability

 Here’s a great example of what I mean.
-Both of these images below were shot by me.
+Both of these images below were shot by me personally.
 The image on the left is without any expression coaching and what you would expect to see when you’re not getting a headshot photographer to help you out.
 The image on the right is after being guided by me.
 Same camera, same lighting setup.
 The only thing that’s changed (other than the jacket) is coaching.
 Look at them through the eyes of a prospect.
 How would you feel about hiring the guy on the left compared to the guy on the right?

-Gotta Be Mobile And Social Media Ready.
+Gotta Be Mobile And Social Media Ready

 The amount of viewers who will interact with your brand and your headshots on a mobile device is significant and a lot of those interactions will be on social media profiles.
 These profiles give you a very small space in which to put your headshot, therefore it’s critical that we maximise this limited space as best that we can.
 Firstly, it has to be a headshot not a three quarter or full length image.
 On a small screen nobody can see your face and if they can’t see your face, you can’t gain their trust.
 Many conversations are had online with people who we don’t (yet) know in real life and we like to see who we are talking to!

-Secondly ,we have to eliminate any space that doesn’t contribute anything meaningful to the photograph.
+Secondly, we have to eliminate any space that doesn’t contribute anything meaningful to the photograph.
 If there’s space above the head, it’s gotta go.
 Anything below the tie knot on a guy and a similar position on a lady is wasted space also.
 Composing in this way is a more modern approach, which respects how the images will be viewed.
 It’s unlikely they will be printed on a huge billboard somewhere.
 They are going to spend a lot of their time being viewed in a small square on a small screen.

 The lady below is composed with a lot of space above the top of her head which causes her face and therefore her expression to take up a very small percentage of the image.
 Albert, on the right is composed with pretty much zero space at the top of the image and occupies a much larger amount of the frame.
 When viewed in a small square on a small screen he becomes much easier to see.
 This is the correct approach.